-Welcome, and thank you for visiting Waltz United Methodist Church online.
+Welcome, and thank you for visiting Waltz Global Methodist Church online, or in gathered worship.
 We hope that our website highlights the worship, fellowship, and service opportunities available.

-We worship in a traditional style, in traditional hymns, preaching from the Bible, and hugging.
+We became a Global Methodist Church on July 1, 2023, to insure our continued worship in a traditional style, with traditional hymns, and preaching from the Bible.

 Please feel free to read more about our church on this site, or come in for a visit.
 We would love to greet you and share with you our love for Jesus Christ and for you, our neighbor.